mkobuolys/kazlauskas-dev/blog/2020-01-31-flutter-design-patterns-15-proxy/index.md

 `Customer` class is used to store information about the customer.
 One of its properties is `CustomerDetails` which stores additional data about the customer e.g. its email, hobby and position.

-`ICustomerDetailsService` is an abstract class that is used as an interface for the customer details service:
+`ICustomerDetailsService` defines an interface for the customer details service:

-- `getCustomerDetails()` - an abstract method that returns details for the specific customer.
+- `getCustomerDetails()` - returns details for the specific customer.

-`CustomerDetailsService` is the "real" customer details service that implements the abstract class `ICustomerDetailsService` and its methods.
+`CustomerDetailsService` is the "real" customer details service that implements the `ICustomerDetailsService` interface.

 `CustomerDetailsServiceProxy` is a proxy service that contains the cache (dictionary object) and sends the request to the real `CustomerDetailsService` only if the customer details object is not available in the cache.